awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent-al-python-requests.md

      ```
      requests (1.2.3)
      ```
-   + If the module is not installed, run the following command to install it\.
+   + If the module isn't installed, run the following command to install it\.

      ```
      pip install requests
      ```
-   + If pip itself is not installed, run the following command to install it\.
+   + If pip itself isn't installed, run the following command to install it\.

      ```
      sudo yum install -y python-pip